Kōgō in Korean celadon by Yu Haegang, intangible cultural heritage no. 13, and nerikō (incense balls)

 Delivery

-Precious objects are wrapped in a cloth tied in the precious art of Korean pojagi.
-Some exceptions apply, especially if the objects are bulky.
+Precious objects are wrapped in a cloth tied according to the precious Korean art of pojagi.
+Some exceptions apply, particularly if the objects are large.
 Learn more >

-Detailed information on deliveries is available via this link >
+Detailed delivery information is available via this link >

 Your invoice will be sent by email